moonjason/fpsgame-callofduty-javascript/README.md

 - Game UI loads : Hearts or HP, score, ammo, Crosshair cursor
 - Level Begins and map loads
 - Click on the villain score++
-- villians disappear if clicked, if not clicked on for 1.75 - 2.25 seconds, player hp--  and score--
+- villians disappear if clicked, if not clicked on for x seconds, player hp--  and score--
-- To win the level, user must be alive during x amount of time and have x amount of score
+- To win the level, user must be alive during y amount of time and have z amount of score